NobleID

 Mint: POST /api/v1/nobleid/generate → returns root_ark, version_pid, URLs

-New version: POST /api/v1/nobleid/works/$example_root_id/versions
+New version: POST /api/v1/nobleid/work/$example_root_id/versions

 Resolve (HTML/redirect): GET https://nobleid.org/$example_date/$example_id or ...:vN